VCSFA-MARS/ThinSat-Program/xChip Curriculum Outline.md

 * serial monitor, "raw" data
 * DU: the spectrum. where UVA/UVB lives

+/*
+This isn't a thing
 Lab 6: UV and Wifi + OLED
 * This seems tricksy...
 Not sure about all of our capabilites...
 Does this need batteries?
 * outside lab
 * DU: How wifi works
+*/

+Lab 6: Set up dashboard and teach to flash
+Download flash tool
+do the thing
+Go to website
+do more thing

 Lab 7: Use ALL THE CHIPS! on OLED + wifi
 * Full weather station